Bondpley/Tooling-Node-Runtime-WorkspaceSerializer/Readme.md

 > Independent, unofficial project.
 Not affiliated with, endorsed by, or officially connected to Roblox Corporation.
 "Luau" is a trademark of Roblox Corporation.
 <!-- <p align="center"><img height="320px" style="margin: 0; padding: 0" src="img/logo.png" /></p> -->

+> [!IMPORTANT]
+> ## Disclaimer
+> This project is provided for development, testing, debugging, archival, educational, and research purposes.
+> It is not intended to facilitate misuse, unauthorized access, abuse of third-party services, violation of platform rules, or unauthorized redistribution of content.
+> Users are solely responsible for ensuring that their use of this software complies with all applicable laws, terms of service, licenses, and platform rules.
+> The maintainers do not support, encourage, or condone any misuse of this software and are not responsible for how it is used by others.

 <p align="center">
   <img src="https://img.shields.io/badge/Roblox%20Studio-Plugin-black?style=for-the-badge&logo=roblox&logoColor=white">
   <img src="https://img.shields.io/badge/Luau-2C2D72?style=for-the-badge">